Subscribe to get updates sent to your inbox!

 A direct financial loss is oftentimes the most jarring – and what may finally turn executives’ minds to the question, “Could this crisis have been avoided?”

 In the United Airlines example, their stock (and market capitalization) took an immediate hit.
 This negatively impacted all company shareholders, from employees to outside investors.
-Combined with the additional losses outlined below – this all ultimately contributes to a steady decline and troubling outlook for shareholder value.
+Combined with the competitive airline industry and rising fuel costs – this all could ultimately contribute to a steady decline and troubling outlook for shareholder value.

 Loss of Revenue.